May 12, 2008 / Miami,

 March 19, 1997 / Orlando, FL: Tiger mauled caretaker,

-cougar bit hand of woman after being assured by a handler that
+cougar bit the hand of a woman who had been assured by a handler that

 the animal was tame.
-Bites to hand and forearms cause serious
+The bites caused serious